smashedtoatoms/asdf-sbcl/README.md

 Steel Bank Common Lisp plugin for [asdf-vm](https://github.com/asdf-vm/asdf) version manager.

 This plugin installs SBCL from source.
 Depending on the speed of your system, this can take some time.
-In return, it will give you the flexibility to run and manage different versions of SBCL, which will liberate you from the often outdated official packages.
+In return, it will give you the flexibility to run and manage different versions of SBCL with configurable build options.
+This will liberate you from the tyranny of outdated official packages or missing compile-time flags that you might need.

+It chooses a few useful options by default to make it easier to generate compressed images of multithreaded apps that make use of external libraries and crypto (mostly so you can generate small binaries that use openssl out of the box):
+  - `--with-sb-core-compression` for creating compressable images
+  - `--with-sb-thread` for threading
+  - `--with-sb-linkable-runtime` for linking outside libs like openssl
+  - `--with-sb-rotate-byte` for cryptography and hashing

+All versions > 2.1.2 have a patch applied to allow the linking of external libs on M1 macs.
+I will continue to keep adding this patch until it makes it into mainline sbcl.

 ### Requirements
 - [jq](https://stedolan.github.io/jq/)